maweki/ssfsm/README.md

 `Machine().deterministic` is True when the machine is deterministic so that for every transition in the alphabet, every state in the machine has that transition and an inital state is defined.

+`Machine().reachable_states` is the set of states reachable from the initial state (the empty set, if no inital state is set)

+`Machine().accepting_states` is the set of states that are accepting

+`Machine().infinite_language` and `Machine().finite_language` whether the by the automaton descibeded language is finite or infinite.

+`Machine().language` returns a generator of all words of the language (as tuples of increasing length).
+The language might be infinite.
+The words are yielded with increasing length.
+If the alphabet can be sorted, words of the same length will be yielded in lexicographical order.

 `Machine().dot` is the string representing the machine as a dot-graph.

 **If you don't like the `Machine()`-syntax** to access the FSM, you can use the alternate syntax `Machine._.alphabet` and so on.